leok7v/nposix/README.md

 ## Why

-There is a need to language, mean and lean runtime (expressed as in the language with the ability to link it to application domain code) that allow software engineers to express execution on a wide variety of platforms.
+There is a need for a language, mean and lean runtime (expressed as in the language with the ability to link it to application domain code) that allow software engineers to express execution on a wide variety of platforms.
 The goal was used to be called "portability" and shy into "compatibility between operating systems".